 Capital Construction Program

-See what projects are covered through Surrey's Capital Construction Program.
+See how we’re investing in our communities through Surrey's Capital Construction Program.

 Every year through the City’s Capital Construction Program, Surrey's Engineering Department delivers hundreds of capital projects.

 2021 Capital Construction Projects

-Some of the 2020 projects and their benefits to residents and businesses in Surrey include:
+Some of the 2021 projects planned for construction in Surrey include:

 - Construction of intersection improvements, pedestrian crossings and sidewalks to enhance traffic safety

 - Delivery of coastal flood adaptation projects funded in part by the Government of Canada through the Disaster Mitigation and Adaptation such as the Colebrook Dyke upgrades

 - Construction of more than 15 kilometres of watermain, drainage and sanitary sewers to meet the growing demands for safe drinking water and continuing to provide adequate conveyance of drainage and wastewater

 Current & Upcoming Projects